The Lama and the Sage: A Walk and Discussion at the Lama Temple and the Confucian Academy

-Date: Sunday, March 4th
+Date: Sunday, November 5

-Time: 1:00 pm – 4:00 pm
+Time: 10:00 am – 1:00 pm

-Cost: 300 RMB (260 RMB for members of The Hutong) includes all guide fees and admission tickets
+Cost: 300 RMB, 260 RMB for members of The Hutong includes all guide fees and admission tickets

-Yonghegong (Lama Temple) and the Confucian Temple are physical reflections of Buddhism and Confucianism respectively, but both these sites have also long played a role in state ritual and the ideology of empire.
+Yonghegong (Lama Temple) and the Confucian Temple are physical reflections of Buddhism and Confucianism, respectively, but both these sites have also long played a role in state ritual and the ideology of empire.

-At the Confucian Temple and the adjoining Imperial Academy, students, officials, and rulers came to venerate the Great Sage and to study for the examinations which were the gateway to power and elite status in imperial China.
+At the Confucian Temple and the adjoining Imperial Academy, students, officials, and rulers came to venerate the Great Sage and to study for the examinations, which were the gateway to power and elite status in imperial China.

 At Yonghegong (The Lama Temple), we will consider how the emperors of the Qing Dynasty appropriated the forms of Tibetan Buddhism by consecrating a holy space in their capital even as their armies were steadily moving westward across the Tibetan Plateau.
-The historical connection between empire building and Buddhism in Tibet continues to have profound implications for the relationship between the government and the people of that region.
+The historical connection between empire-building and Buddhism in Tibet continues to have profound implications for the relationship between the government and the people of that region.

 Walk Duration: About three hours

-Spaces for this walk are limited and registration is required.
-Details about the walk including meeting points and payment information will be sent by email as part of your registration confirmation.
+Spaces for this walk are limited, and registration is required.
+Details about the walk, including meeting points and payment information, will be sent by email as part of your registration confirmation.